openmediavault/openmediavault-docs/various/advset.rst

 ======================

 |omv| is not a replacement for webmin, where you can configure all options in
-the web interface.
+the |webui|.
 Options are already preconfigured to make it easier for the average user to install and start using the NAS server.

 As mentioned before in the :doc:`FAQ </FAQ>` |omv| takes full control of some